Vintage Girdles – from the 1920’s-1960’s

 Body image was totally different back then to how it is now, in the 1950’s it was considered that the most desirable women had curvy ‘womanly’ shapes and skinny women were considered unattractive, in fact many adverts of the times were for products encouraging ‘skinny’ women to gain weight. (see our article ‘Shape up, Back to the Fifties’ )

-A vintage style girdle is not a device of torture; it can be beautiful, sexy and with today’s modern fabrics, comfortable to wear.
+Wearing a vintage girdle is not torture as it may have been in the past; it can be beautiful, sexy and with today’s modern fabrics, comfortable to wear.
 It is a fabulous blending of function and fashion – designed to give you a true ‘hour-glass’ shape like the stunning figure of Marilyn Monroe, who was not skinny by any means.

 Vintage Girdles for Men